IBM/ibm-openpages-mcp-server/IMPLEMENTATION_SUMMARY.md

   - `resources/read`: Reads a specific resource by URI
   - `notifications/initialized`: Handles client notifications about initialization completion
     - Follows JSON-RPC 2.0 spec for notifications (no id required)
-    - Returns an empty response for notifications
+    - Returns a 202 Accepted status code with no body as per MCP specification
   - `ping`: Responds to ping requests with an empty object response as required by the MCP specification
   - `shutdown`: Handles graceful termination